 Dark Fiber is optical fiber, dedicated to a single customer and where the customer is responsible for attaching the telecommunications equipment and lasers to "light" the fiber.
-Traditionally optical fiber networks have been built by carriers such as the Office of State Finance (OSF), where the carrier takes on the responsibility of lighting the fiber and providing managed service to the customer.
-In this case, OSF owns and maintains the fiber and leases it to state agencies that require connectivity to other state locations, such as internet connectivity, data backup and data transfer.
+Traditionally optical fiber networks have been built by carriers such as the Office of Management and Enterprise Services (OMES), where the carrier takes on the responsibility of lighting the fiber and providing managed service to the customer.
+In this case, OMES owns and maintains the fiber and leases it to state agencies that require connectivity to other state locations, such as Internet connectivity, data backup and data transfer.

 There is no additional management complexity or overhead associated with customer owned dark fiber.
 In many cases, dark fiber is more reliable than traditional telecommunication services and easier to manage because it vastly simplifies the network architecture and allows the consolidation of network services to a central hub.